pblaney/mgp1000/README.md

                                       [Default: output/]
   --email                        STR  Email address to send workflow completion/stoppage
                                       notification
+  --seq_protocol                 STR  Sequencing protocol of the input, WGS for whole-genome
+                                      and WES for whole-exome
-  --fastngsadmix_only            STR  Indicates whether or not to only run the fastNGSadmix
+                                      [Default: WGS | Available: WGS, WES] --deepvariant                  STR  Indicates whether or not to run DeepVariant workflow [Default: on | Available: on, off] --fastngsadmix                 STR  Indicates whether or not to only run the fastNGSadmix workflow
-                                      workflow
-                                      [Default: no | Available: no, yes] --vep_ref_cached               STR  Indicates whether or not the VEP reference files used for annotation have been downloaded/cached locally,
-                                      this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first
-                                      [Default: yes | Available: yes, no] --cpus                         INT  Globally set the number of cpus to be allocated --memory                       STR  Globally set the amount of memory to be allocated, written as '##.GB' or '##.MB'
+                                      [Default: on | Available: on, off] --cpus                         INT  Globally set the number of cpus to be allocated --memory                       STR  Globally set the amount of memory to be allocated, written as '##.GB' or '##.MB'